-(a).
-“Charge” means the document containing the alleged unfair practice(s) that has been filed with the Department by a person claiming to be aggrieved by the practices.

-(2) In addition to the definitions contained in the Seattle Civil Rights Ordinances, the following meanings operate within the Seattle Civil Rights Ordinances and these rules:

-(a).
-Regarding Unfair Inquiries or Advertisements, the prohibitions against publishing, printing, issuing, displaying or circulating any statement, communication, advertisement, publication, or notice indicating any preference, limitation, or specification based on membership or status in a protected category, as outlined in SMC 14.08.070 and SMC 14.17.020, include oral communications.

-(b).
-A "continuing unfair practice" means an unfair practice that adversely affects the charging party (or the person on whose behalf a charge is filed) and that is committed repeatedly over a period of time.
-The Director shall decide if a charge alleges a continuing unfair practice.

-(c).
-"Case" means the proceedings before the Department regarding a charge. (d).

-(e). ”Discrimination: Age and Disability” It is permissible under SMC Ch.
-14.08 for housing to be limited to older persons, in compliance with 42 U.S.C. §3607 (b), or to persons with disabilities.
-However, it is not permissible to discriminate against any person in any real estate transaction involving such housing because of their membership or status in any other protected category covered by SMC Ch.
-14.08.
-Further,

-it is not permissible for any housing limited to older persons to discriminate in any real estate transaction against a person with a disability; nor is it permissible for any housing limited to persons with disabilities to discriminate in any real estate transaction

-against older persons with disabilities.

-“Discrimination by reason of sex” includes discrimination on the basis of pregnancy, a pregnancy-related complication, or childbirth.
-The sole exception to this subsection is business necessity for the employment action demonstrated by an employer.

-APPENDIX B
+APPENDIX A

 MONETARY AWARD GUIDELINES, GENERAL PROVISIONS

-(1) The purpose of these guidelines is to provide a basis for the computation of monetary awards in cases filed under SMC 14.04, 14.06, 14.08, 14.10 and 14.16 arising under the Seattle Human Rights Ordinances, as amended.
-These guidelines are not mandatory and may be deviated from by the parties or by the Director.
+(1) The purpose of these guidelines is to provide a basis for the computation of monetary awards in cases filed under SMC 14.04, 14.06, 14.08, 14.10, 14.16, 14.19 and 14.20 arising under the Seattle Civil Rights and Labor Standards Ordinances, as amended.
+These guidelines are not mandatory and may be deviated from by the parties or by the Director or Division Director.

 (2) These guidelines do not apply to any non-monetary relief, nor do they apply to monetary relief not inuring directly to the benefit of the awardee, such as employer contributions to fringe benefit funds.

-(3) Where possible, awards in compensation for tangible loss shall be supported by the following:
+(3) Awards in compensation for tangible loss may be supported by evidence such as the following:

-(a). vouchers, receipted bills, rental agreements, or estimates;
+(a) Vouchers, receipted bills, rental agreements, or estimates;

-(b). a written statement by the awardee setting forth the nature and amount of the loss incurred, and facts showing that the loss was incurred as a result of unlawful discriminatory acts or practices of the respondent;
+(b) A written statement by the awardee setting forth the nature and amount of the loss incurred, and facts showing that the loss was incurred as a result of unlawful discriminatory acts or practices of the respondent;

-(c). when back pay awards are involved, the awardee's statement shall also include a description of attempts to secure alternate employment and either (i) a statement that no interim earnings were received, or (ii) a statement showing by whom the awardee was employed and earnings received during the interim period.
+(c) When back pay awards are involved in Civil Rights Ordinance cases, the awardee's statement shall also include a description of attempts to secure alternate employment and either (i) a statement that no interim earnings were received, or (ii) a statement showing by whom the awardee was employed and earnings received during the interim period.

-BACK PAY AWARDS
+BACK PAY AWARDS IN CIVIL RIGHTS ORDINANCE CASES